Pi4J/pi4j-example-devices/src/main/java/com/pi4j/devices/vl53L0X/README.md

 The program defaults to the device being connected to Pi i2c bus 1, and ACKs device address 0X29.

-At power on the chip is configured to 0x29 device address, default parm values will operate correctly. sudo ./runVL53L0X.sh
+At power on the chip is configured to 0x29 device address, default parm values will operate correctly.

+sudo ./runVL53L0X.sh

-The user can reconfigure the chips device (ACK) address sudo ./runVL53L0X.sh -b 0x1 -a 0x2D -r 21 -x 0x29 -t info -b bus 1 -a 0x2D desired future address -r 21 Pi gpio connected to the chips XSHUT pin -x existing address
+The user can reconfigure the chips device (ACK) address

+sudo ./runVL53L0X.sh -b 0x1 -a 0x2D -r 21 -x 0x29 -t info -b 1 -a 0x2D desired future address -r 21 Pi gpio connected to
+the chips XSHUT pin -x existing address

 sudo ./runVL53L0X.sh -b 0x1 -a 0x2D Must supply the newly configured device address